 [14:18] The GPS Analogy

 A lot of this comes down to being self-aware and doing a good self-assessment on what went wrong and figuring out where to move forward.
 This is like plugging in directions to a GPS.
 You know the destination of getting a good score but you need to know where you're starting from.
-So having that good self-assessment and being self-aware of where you fell flat on your first test or second test gives you the starting point; and needing to retake it and where to improve on gives you the GPS directions.
+So, having that good self-assessment and being self-aware of where you fell flat on your first or second test gives you the starting point; and needing to retake it and where to improve on gives you the GPS directions.